 Both fresh and frozen blueberries work perfectly in this muffin bread recipe so use whatever you have on hand or is the best quality.
 If it's the middle of the winter, for example, frozen blueberries can are a great option.
 If it's the middle of peak blueberry season in July, though, have at it with fresh berries!

-Can you freeze them lemon blueberry bread?
+Can you freeze this lemon blueberry bread?

 Yes, you definitely can freeze this bread!
 Just wrap it up in a freezer safe container and freeze for 2-3 months.